-Facilitators4

-Participants4

-Introduction5
+Facilitators5

+Participants

+Introduction6

 Acknowledgements6

 Methodology: Structured Dialogic Design Process

-Structure and Process in a typical SDDP Co-Laboratory8
+Structure and Process in a typical SDDP Co-Laboratory

-Further Information on SDDP
+Further Information on SDDP10

-Agenda of the Co-Laboratory11

 A. Vision of an Ideal Multicultural School12

+Tree of Influence14

+Vision of an Ideal Multicultural School: Tree of Influence15

-B. Obstacles to the Ideal Multicultural School
+B. Obstacles to the Ideal Multicultural School16

-Conclusions
+Root Cause Map18

+Obstacles to the Ideal Multicultural School: Tree of Influence

+Conclusions21
-Table 1 - Vision of an Ideal Multicultural School21

-List of all Descriptors
+Table 1 - Vision of an Ideal Multicultural School: List of all Descriptors23

-Table 2 - Vision of an Ideal Multicultural School25
+Table 2 - Vision of an Ideal Multicultural School: Clusters27

-Classifications

-Table 3 - Vision of an Ideal Multicultural School30

-Tree of Influence

-Table 4 - Obstacles to the Ideal Multicultural School List of all Factors31
+Table 3 - Obstacles to the Ideal Multicultural School: List of all Factors32

-Table 5 - Obstacles to the Ideal Multicultural School: Clusters
+Table 4 - Obstacles to the Ideal Multicultural School: Clusters

-Table 6 - Obstacles to the Ideal Multicultural School: Tree of Influence41

-Organizers42
+Organizers41

-Facilitation Team42
+Facilitation Team41